RosanaFSS/Cybersecurity-Journey-TryHackMe/Medium 🔗 - IP and Domain Threat Intel.md

 <h4>Core DNS Records for Triage</h4>
 <p>When you enrich a domain, these are the records that matter most:<br>

 - <strong>A / AAAA Records</strong>: Map the domain to IPv4 and IPv6 addresses.
 If you see several A records that hop between different networks, raise suspicion of rapid rotation.
-In practice, copy the A record from <a href="https://www.nslookup.io/">nslookup.io</a> or <a href="https://dnschecker.org/">dnschecker.org</a> and follow with pasting the IP into VirusTotal for a quick read.<br><br>
+In practice, copy the A record from <a href="https://www.nslookup.io/">nslookup.io</a> or <a href="https://dnschecker.org/">dnschecker.org</a> and follow with pasting the IP into VirusTotal for a quick read.<br>
 - <strong>NS Records</strong>: Identify the nameservers controlling the domain.
 Unusual or recently changed NS entries can mark fresh set up.
 As L1 analysts, we should note the provider name rather than chasing low-level details.
 MX Records: Define which servers handle email.
 Attackers may configure MX records to deliver phishing campaigns directly.
-If the alert relates to web browsing, just record whether MX exists.<br><br>
+If the alert relates to web browsing, just record whether MX exists.<br>
 - <strong>TXT Records</strong>: Store SPF and DKIM rules or verification tags.
-Poorly configured or absent SPF can increase risk in mail cases.<br><br>
+Poorly configured or absent SPF can increase risk in mail cases.<br>
 - <strong>SOA Record</strong>: Points to the zone's primary authority and often includes contact information.
-It will be worth noting the primary host and serial, which will support a basic ownership picture.<br><br>
+It will be worth noting the primary host and serial, which will support a basic ownership picture.<br>
 - <strong>TTL (Time To Live)</strong>: Tells resolvers how long to cache answers.
 Very low TTLs, seconds or minutes, can point to frequent changes, and should be treated as clues.</p>

 <h6 align="center"><img width="200px" src="https://github.com/user-attachments/assets/65c02c03-4e9c-4424-ae49-a8a98fdd06b3"><br>This image and all the theoretical content of the present article is TryHackMe´s property.</h6>